btrask/stronglink/SUBSTANCE.md

 	- Use in-out args for recursion, especially tree walking
 - Naming conventions
 	- Different conventions from different libraries is not a bad thing
-		- Consistency is a poor substitute for taste
-			- Although it's better than nothing
 		- When wrapping/extending a library, keep its conventions
+		- It'll keep you from wrapping things just to make them more familiar
-	- Use a different convention between low level and high level interfaces
+	- Maintain a distinction between low level and high level interfaces
 		- Or between public and private interfaces
 		- An example of this is SQLite
 	- It's nice if related names are the same length